AnCaste/BiPlotteR/README.md

 data matrix.
-Analogously to `Biplot 3D`, you can decide to scale your data, to limit the number of the loading vectors in the biplot and to ask for loading vector modules amplification to increase the biplot intelligibility. (see above or the `Biplot 2D` help file for further details).
+Analogously to `Biplot 3D`, you can decide to scale your data, to limit the number of the loading vectors in the biplot and to ask for loading vector modules amplification to increase the biplot intelligibility. (see above or check the `Biplot 2D` help file for further details).
 Furthermore, the `Biplot 2D` allows you to decide which principal components will be displayed on the x and y axis.
 For example, if you want to put the PC2 on the x axis and the PC3 on the y axis, you have to specify the corresponding PCx and PCy values in the `Biplot 2D`, as shown in the example below:

 ``` r
 data("Iris_4BPLTR")